 Establish a cushion

-If you don’t have enough money saved up to cover a car repair or a more dire event like job loss or medical emergency, put your tax refund toward that rainy day—after paying off high-cost debt.
-The ideal is to sock away six months of living expenses, including your mortgage or rental payment, car payment, debt payments and groceries.
+If you don’t have enough money saved up to cover a car repair or a more dire event like a job loss or medical emergency, put your tax refund toward that rainy day — after paying off high-cost debt.
+It is ideal to sock away six months of living expenses, including your mortgage or rental payment, car payment, debt payments and groceries.

 But start with an easier goal of three months, before splitting any extra money between padding your emergency savings and increasing your retirement contributions.
 Put these just-in-case funds in an account that you can get to quickly without much hassle.
-Online savings account offer some of the highest yields among other savings accounts.
-These returns will also increase as the Federal Reserve raises rate.
+Online savings accounts offer some of the highest yields among savings accounts.
+These returns will also increase as the Federal Reserve raises the rate.

 Pad your retirement savings

-There are three ways to use your tax refund toward improving your retirement security.
+There are three ways to put your tax refund toward improving your retirement security.

-IRAs: You can make contributions up to $5,500 this year total in your IRA accounts ($6,500 if you’re 50 or older).
+IRAs: You can make contributions up to $5,500 total this year in your IRA accounts ($6,500 if you’re 50 or older).
 Roth IRAs are available to those who meet certain income limits.
 Future withdrawals from Roth IRAs are tax-free.
-Anyone can put money in traditional IRAs and those contributions are fully or partially tax-deductible.
-Money in your traditional IRA, including earnings or gains, are taxed when withdrawn.
+Anyone can put money in traditional IRAs, and those contributions are fully or partially tax-deductible.
+Money in your traditional IRA, including earnings or gains, is taxed when withdrawn.

-Health Savings Accounts (HSAs): HSAs are tax-advantaged savings account available if you have a high-deductible healthcare plans.
-These can also double as a retirement investment tool for future medical expenses in your golden years if you don’t use the funds before.
+Health savings accounts (HSAs): An HSA is a tax-advantaged savings account available if you have a high-deductible health care plan.
+It can also double as a retirement investment tool for future medical expenses in your golden years if you don’t use the funds before that.
 Individuals can contribute up to $3,450 this year; for families, the limit is $6,900.
 If you’re over 55, you can add an extra $1,000 above the maximum.
-Contributions are tax deductible (if not made from pre-tax contributions from your paycheck), earn tax-free interest, and provide tax-free withdrawals for qualified medical expenses.
+Contributions are tax-deductible (if not made from pretax contributions from your paycheck), earn tax-free interest and provide tax-free withdrawals for qualified medical expenses.
 There are no age requirements for withdrawals.

 Auto and student loans

 Once you’ve maxed out your retirement accounts, turn to paying down auto loans and student loans.
-The average new car payment was $503 a month, according to Experian data from last year.
-Even if you don’t save a lot in interest—since auto loan rates have been near historic lows in the past few years—you will free up a good chunk of change every month that can be used wiser.
+The average new car payment is $503 a month, according to Experian data from last year.
+Even if you don’t save a lot in interest — since auto loan rates have been near historic lows in the past few years — you will free up a good chunk of change every month.

 A down payment: Beef up the money earmarked for buying a new home.
 If you can put down 20% (or more) toward the purchase of a new home, you can avoid having to pay for mortgage premium insurance every month, freeing that money up for other purposes.

-If you have all your other bases covered, you’ll then have money you can invest—with a higher risk tolerance.
-Open a brokerage account and put your money to work in a no- or low-cost mutual funds or exchange-traded funds.
+If you have all your other bases covered, then you'll have money you can invest — with a higher risk tolerance.
+Open a brokerage account, and put your money to work in a no- or low-cost mutual fund or exchange-traded fund.
 If you’re in a higher tax bracket, consider municipal bond funds, recommends Kristin Sullivan, a certified financial planner in Denver.
-“Target Date funds are an easy solution for a diversified portfolio,” she says.
-“Just pick the date when you think you may use the money.”
+"Target date funds are an easy solution for a diversified portfolio," she says.
+"Just pick the date when you think you may use the money."